Massachusetts Probate Record Research

 This page explains a few ways to locate, research, and order a Massachusetts probate record.

-Massachusetts probate records include, but are not limited to, wills, estate administrations, and legal name changes.
+Massachusetts probate records include, but are not limited to, wills, estate administrations, divorce and legal name changes.

 Request for copies of most probate files from the counties of Bristol, Middlesex, Norfolk and Suffolk (Greater Boston), can be made directly on this website.